amigavision/amigavision.github.io/best.md

 ## TheA500 Mini *&* TheA1200

-TheA500 Mini is an inexpensive, turnkey emulation box, but it is fundamentally limited by its hardware and software design.
+TheA500 Mini is an inexpensive, turn-key emulation box, but it is fundamentally limited by its hardware and software design.

 It lacks the performance, timing accuracy, and output resolution[^0] for proper scaling required for serious Amiga use, particularly for demo scene productions and timing-sensitive games.
 As a result, it does not meet the accuracy, timing, and output requirements required for this comparison, and is therefore omitted from the table.